virteal/l8/README.md

   stop_spider = -> spider_task.stop
 ```

-Loop on current step using "redo":
+Small loop, on one step, using "redo":

 ```
   fire_all = l8.scope (targets, callback) ->